 The publishers of each winning title will be awarded a guaranteed purchase of a minimum of 2,500 copies of each winning book, purchased at a bulk discount.
 The copies purchased by the program will be distributed to various schools, libraries, communities and Friendship Centres that serve First Nation, Inuit and Métis peoples across Canada.

 How to qualify

-For eligibility criteria, the nomination form and further information on this award, see the Burt Award for First Nations, Inuit and Métis Literature Guidelines.
+For eligibility criteria, the nomination form and further information on this award, visit the Burt Award website at https://www.burtaward.org/burt-award-canada.

 Who created this prize?

 This award was created by CODE, an organization that supports literacy in Canada, in collaboration with William ("Bill") Burt and the Literary Prizes Foundation.

 Email firstname.lastname@example.org with the subject line: Burt Awards.